pa-da-wan/careFallEye/README.md

 # careFallEye: Elderly Fall Detection System
 careFallEye is an advanced fall detection system developed to enhance safety and well-being, particularly for the elderly and vulnerable individuals.
 The project was implemented using YOLO (You Only Look Once) object detection model.
-Upon detecting a fall, the system captures relevant frames and promptly sends notifications via Telegram, allowing caregivers, family members to respond swiftly.
+Upon detecting a fall, the system captures relevant frames and promptly sends notifications via Telegram, allowing caregiver or family members to respond swiftly.